All Episodes

 Because if you like to go to them, if you frequent them, if you do business with them, odds are that there's a reason behind why you do that.

-and cracker barrel it just paid a great dividend and during just real quick during covid the price dropped a lot as did a lot of the restaurant stocks in that vertical.
+And real quick, during COVID, the price dropped a lot, as did a lot of the restaurant stocks in that vertical.

 They came back very quickly and very fast.